WavCaps: A ChatGPT-Assisted Weakly-Labelled Audio Captioning Dataset for Audio-Language Multimodal Research: Experiments

 \subsubsection{Experimental Setup}

 We first train our two models on the merged training sets of AudioCaps and Clotho as baselines.
-For zero-shot setting, we exclude all overlapping samples in AudioCaps and Clotho from the WavCaps dataset.
-Baseline and zero-shot models are trained for \num{15} epochs with a batch size of \num{128} and a learning rate of \num{5e-05} using the Adam \cite{kingma2014adam} optimizer.
+For the zero-shot setting, we exclude all overlapping samples in AudioCaps and Clotho from the WavCaps dataset.
+We provide IDs of overlapping samples with the release of the dataset\footnote{\url{https://huggingface.co/datasets/cvssp/WavCaps/tree/main/json_files/blacklist}}.
+The baseline and zero-shot models are trained for \num{15} epochs with a batch size of \num{128} and a learning rate of \num{5e-05} using the Adam \cite{kingma2014adam} optimizer.
 For the supervised setting, we merge WavCaps, AudioCaps and Clotho together as a large training set (validation and test sets of AudioCaps and Clotho are not included).
-The models are trained for \num{40} epochs and other hyperparameters are the same with zero-shot settings.
+The models are trained for \num{40} epochs and other hyperparameters are the same as in zero-shot settings.
 For the fine-tuned setting, we aim to study the impact of pretraining on WavCaps dataset.
 We further fine-tune the models trained under pretraining setting on AudioCaps and Clotho for \num{20} epochs, respectively.
 The temperature hyperparameter $\tau$ is set to \num{0.07} for all settings.
 For the HTSAT audio encoder, all the audio clips are randomly cropped or padded to \num{10} seconds, because HTSAT requires fixed-sized inputs.
 For the CNN14 audio encoder that can receive variable length inputs, we set the maximum input duration as \num{30} seconds and audio clips longer than \num{30} seconds are randomly cropped.
 During training, audio clips with similar duration are grouped within a batch.
-Model checkpoints are selected based on their performance on validation sets after each epoch and the final model performance are evaluated on test sets of AudioCaps and Clotho using recall at rank $k$ (R$@k$).
-For a query, R$@k$ is 1 if at the positive item appears in the top $k$ retrieved items, otherwise 0.
+Model checkpoints are selected based on their performance on validation sets after each epoch and the final model performance is evaluated on the test sets of AudioCaps and Clotho using recall at rank $k$ (R$@k$).
+For a query, R$@k$ is 1 if the positive item appears in the top $k$ retrieved items, otherwise 0.
 The final R$@k$ is averaged across the dataset.